Become a biology teacher

 Check your qualifications

-To train to teach in secondary schools in England, you’ll need:
+To train to teach biology in England, you'll need:

-• GCSEs at grade 4 (C) or above in English and maths
+• GCSEs at grade 4 (C) or above in English and maths (and science if you want to teach primary)

 • a bachelor's degree in any subject